Sometimes the dead walk. Sometimes dead is better.

 - Swamps Are Evil: Especially when they are as lousy with spectral beings as Little God Swamp.
 On the first trip through, the swamp is generally creepy, but they don't witness anything too strange aside from a white opaque fog that covered the ground like "the world's lightest snowdrift."
 Jud tells Louis about some advice given him by the town drunk, Stanny Bouchard, who was the person who took Jud up to the Burying Ground for the first time.
 Stanny said you might see St. Elmo's Fire, what sailors called "foo-lights" and to just ignore it.
 You might hear voices, but "those are just the loons down south toward Prospect.
 The sound carries.
 It's funny."
 And most of all, do not speak to anything, should it speak to you.
 On Louis's second trip, though, Little God Swamp is wide awake and humming:

 That was not St. Elmo's Fire.

-What Happened to the Mouse?: No mention is made in either the book or the film of what happens to Ellie in Chicago when the rest of her family ends up insane or dead.
+- What Happened to the Mouse?: No mention is made in either the book or the film of what happens to Ellie in Chicago when the rest of her immediate family ends up insane or dead.
 Irwin and Dory, however, are still alive and it's established that they are very loving grandparents so it can be safely assumed they are going to take care of her as best they can.